Upcoming IaCConf: Building at the Intersection of AI and IaC 🤖

 In addition, when creating a new integration, we immediately generate a secret.
 This helps to ensure that the secret will have successfully propagated within Azure AD by the time a run is triggered.

 The last major issue we faced was figuring out how to implement credential rotation for our own management account.
-The integration itself uses an Azure AD Service Principal to manage customer AD Applications using the Microsoft Graph API.
+The integration itself uses a service principal to manage customer app registrations using the Microsoft Graph API.

-Because we run most of our own infrastructure in AWS, we didn’t have the option of using a Managed Service Identity, meaning that we needed to handle credential rotation ourselves.
+Because we run most of our own infrastructure in AWS, we didn’t have the option of using a managed identity for Azure resources (formerly MSI), meaning that we needed to handle credential rotation ourselves.
 In addition, our goal was to automate the process to avoid developers having to periodically perform a manual task, and to reduce the risk of forgetting to renew the credentials before expiry.

 In the end, we decided to take the relatively simple approach of storing the certificate in Secrets Manager and writing a scheduled task to periodically check whether the certificate was ready to expire, similar to the approach we took for Client Secrets for the integration.
-If so the scheduled task generates a new certificate and uploads it to both Secrets Manager and Azure AD:
+When rotation is due, the task generates a new certificate and uploads it to both Secrets Manager and Entra ID.

 The parts of the system that need to use the client certificate for authentication periodically check for an updated certificate.
-As with the client secret rotation, we avoid using the new certificate for approximately 10 minutes to allow time for the certificate to propagate throughout Azure AD.
+As with client secrets, we allow brief propagation time before using a freshly uploaded certificate.

 Similar to what happens with the integration client secrets, Secrets Manager uses AWS Key Management Service to encrypt the certificate at rest.